kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/Popup.md

     order: 10
 ---

--   `kf.app.page.popup` returns the active popup instance opened inside the page
+-   The property `kf.app.page.popup` returns the active popup instance opened inside the page
--   Access Popup Id from `kf.app.page.popup._id`
+-   The property `kf.app.page.popup._id` lets you the get ID of the popup
--   `kf.app.page.openPopup(id)` returns this popup class instance.
+-   The method `kf.app.page.openPopup(id)` returns this popup class instance.

 Following methods are available for a popup instance